clvrai/create/README.md

 | <img src="github-assets/buckets.gif" width="200">  | <img src="github-assets/basket.gif" width="200">  | <img src="github-assets/collide.gif" width="200">  | <img src="github-assets/create.gif" width="200">  |

 CREATE is a multi-step physics based puzzle reinforcement learning benchmark.
 The goal of the game is to get the red ball (the target ball) to the blue ball (the goal ball).
-CREATE features 10 challenging physical reasoning tasks where the agent must select a tool to place from over 2,000 possible tools and choose the `x,y` coordinates on the screen where the tool should be placed.
+The agent must both select a tool and where to place the tool on the screen.
+To solve the task multiple tools need to be placed.
+This environment is a simple Gym interface and is easy to use with RL and meta-RL methods.
+10 challenging tasks are included by default and it is easy to define your own.
+Likewise 20 distinct tool types are included each with more variations of sizes, angles, friction parameters.

 This environment was created to encourage research on the following areas:
-- Multi-step reinforcment learning in precise physics based environments.
-All of the 10 levels require solving the task through different physical phenomina.
 - Tool usage in reinforcement learning.
 The environment can be configurated to have how ever many tools available.
 Agents must reason about which tool is appropriate for the current state and the desired usage or `x,y` position to place the tool at.
+- Multi-step reinforcment learning in precise physics based environments.
+All of the 10 levels require solving the task through different physical phenomina.
 - Task generalization.
 Generalizing between the 10 tasks provided presents a challenge for current RL methods.
 Each task can generate further configurations of the same randomized subtask and it is also easy to define